 A sample report follows the statement of Lab0.
 You need not word-process your reports but hand drawn figures and writing must be clear and legible.
 The exact wiring connections for your circuit must be detailed in pin-out sheets.
-You must complete at least one pin-out sheet for each IC employed in your physical circuit.
+You MAY complete at least one pin-out sheet for each IC employed in your physical circuit.
 For a given IC, each row in its pin-out sheet details a wire connecting one of its pins to another pin on the same IC or to a pin on a different IC.
 Consider wire X. Let the the source and destination of wire X be called A and B. When the pin-out is done correctly, you will find that X's connection details are listed at least twice; first detailing the connection from A to B and then detailing the connection from B to A. At the end of a pin-out sheet, you may repeat significant connections such as connections to switches and leds.
-You must use the pin-out sheet template for all pin-outs.